judge0/judge0/README.md

 * `run_cmd` - how should we run this compiled or interpreted language

 We already provided enough examples for most common languages, be sure to check that out.

-## HTTPS In Production
-To use HTTPS in production we are going to use https://letsencrypt.org/.

-You need to have your own domain for this to work.
-Just use [docker-compose.prod.https.yml](https://github.com/judge0/api/blob/master/docker-compose.prod.yml) insted of [docker-compose.prod.yml](https://github.com/judge0/api/blob/master/docker-compose.prod.yml) and change `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` variables.

-Everything else you need to do is described in [Quick Production Setup](#quick-production-setup) section.

-## Notes
-Judge0 API is simple to use and develop only if you are comfortable with using Docker and Docker Compose.

-Docker and Docker Compose allow us to get rid of all dependencies, and concentrate on what is important - features, functionality and reliability.

-Please before working with Judge0 API project, make yourself comfortable with Docker and Docker Compose, because we are using it extensively.

-We will add extensive documentation in the future about how and why we are using Docker and Docker Compose here, but this documentation won't substitute your knowledge of this technologies.

-Feel free to ask us any questions in [Issues](https://github.com/judge0/api/issues) directly. :)

 ## Donate
 If you like Judge0, please consider making a [donation](https://www.paypal.me/hermanzdosilovic) to support this project.